 Day 2: River Time

-Kick things off with breakfast at one of downtown’s lively eateries — perhaps Brix Grill, with its local pear and blue cheese omelet, as well as fluffy blueberry and lemon-zest pancakes, or O’Toole’s Pub, where you can enjoy an invigorating Bloody Mary with your morning meal.
+Kick things off with breakfast at one of downtown’s lively eateries — perhaps Brix Grill, with its local pear and blue cheese omelet, as well as fluffy blueberry and lemon-zest pancakes.
 You’ll find first-rate java drinks at OAK + Main Corner Coffee Bar, which also serves panini breakfast sandwiches, hearty soups and fresh baked goods.
 It’s a good option, as is nearby Bagel Tree Cafe and Bakeshop, for the picnic-lunch supplies you’ll want for the day of outdoor adventures that lies ahead.

 If you get a free moment after breakfast, do visit the outstanding Douglas County Museum of Natural & Cultural History, which provides a dynamic look into the region’s 10,000 years of human history.